 Why tapered guitar necks anyway?
-In this video Dave Bunker explains whether it is important or not.
+In this video Dave Bunker explains whether this long tradition is important or not.

 Parallel Guitar Strings on a straight neck make fingering easier from the first to the eighth fret by widening the distance between strings.